 SOSU’s M.Ed. in School Counseling Program

-At Southeastern Oklahoma State University, the online M.Ed. in School Counseling comprises 42 credit hours, and you can complete the program in as few as 12 months.
+At Southeastern Oklahoma State University, the online M.Ed. in School Counseling comprises 42 credit hours.
 You’ll take a total of 14 courses during the program, but you’ll also have to complete at least 100 hours of counseling-related services for the practical component of the program.
 At least 40 of your practicum hours must be direct client work.

 You’ll start the online program with an orientation and ethics course that will form the foundation for the rest of your degree.
 This course covers important basics in the practice of school counseling, including history of school counseling, clinical issues, professional roles and responsibilities of the counselor, professional organizations, credentialing and ethics.